1. Gautama Buddha was born in __________.

 Explanation: Led to a split in the Sangha.

-31. The split after the Second Council gave rise to:
+31. The split after the Second Council gave rise to__________.

 A) Hinayana and Mahayana